 In his eulogy, Baird Institute patron, the Honourable Michael Kirby, described him thus: “Sweet was his nature and noteable his achievements”.

 “I sat with Douglas on the Board of the Sydney University Union.
 True to his egalitarian ideals and his mother’s upbringing, he played a leading role in the amalgamation of the Union and the Women’s Union.
 In the heady debates of student affairs and the tough factional deals common in those far-off days, we forged a friendship that endured through the decades which followed…”

-As a trainee, he joined the third Australian Surgical Team to Vung Tau in the Republic of South Vietnam, where he served with great distinction.
+As a trainee surgeon, Doug Baird joined the third Australian Surgical Team to Vung Tau in the Republic of South Vietnam.

 His keen intellect combined with his natural diplomacy made him an able administrator for both RPAH and Central Sydney Area Health Service.
 He was appointed as an advisor to the governments of Singapore and Malaysia, was Chairman of the Board of Studies in Cardiothoracic Surgery (RACS) and championed a new and compassionate approach to the development of surgeons, their training and their careers.

 He was devoted to his patients whom he saw as friends and many encounters in the operating room were destined to evolve into lifelong friendships.